Everything PR News

 6. The crisis window is 24 hours

 The 72-hour timeline doesn't hold.
-Brands operating against a 24-hour crisis response window — pre-built infrastructure, trained spokespeople, integrated security-legal-communications coordination — protect long-term retrieval.
+Brands operating against a 24-hour crisis response window — pre-built infrastructure, trained spokespeople, integrated security-legal-communications coordination — protect long-term reputation.
 Brands assembling response after the event lose narrative ground subsequent recovery doesn't reclaim.

 What practitioners should build